-What is Women’s & Pelvic Health Physiotherapy?
+What is Pelvic Floor Physiotherapy?

-Women’s health physiotherapy, also known as pelvic floor physio is a specialised branch of physiotherapy that focuses on the assessment, treatment and management of various conditions related to the pelvic floor muscles and structures in women.
-Women’s health physios address issues that are unique to the female body particularly concerning the pelvic region.
-The pelvic floor muscles play a crucial role in supporting the pelvic organs (bladder, uterus and bowl) maintaining continence and sexual function.
+Pelvic floor physios address issues that are unique to the female body particularly concerning the pelvic region.
+The pelvic floor muscles play a crucial role in supporting the pelvic organs (bladder, uterus and bowel) maintaining continence and sexual function.

 Our women’s health physiotherapists take the time to ensure you are given a personalised approach to treatment and to ensure you are fully comfortable and gain the most from your treatments with Advantage Healthcare & Physiotherapy.
 They are experts in treating a wide range of conditions from incontinence, pelvic pains, post surgical intervention, prenatal and postnatal pains as well as any general muscular ache associated with pregnancy or childbirth.
 They will give you a thorough assessment to identify what may be the issue, give you advice and treat the issue.

 A thorough assessment is required as a lot of pelvic health issues are multifaceted with multiple issues often culminating in your condition.
-If you would like to read more about some of the issues that we treat, clinic on the links below.
+If you would like to read more about some of the issues that we treat, click on the links below.

 But it’s not just childbirth that can cause incontinence or pelvic issues, younger females diagnosed with hyper-mobility disorders have been shown to experience an increased incidence of urinary incontinence.
-Maintaining good pelvic health at a young age is vitality important, so this should be addressed as early as feasible.
+Maintaining good pelvic health at a young age is vitally important, so this should be addressed as early as feasible.
 As we get older, muscles become weaker, not just our skeletal muscles but also the muscles of the pelvic floor.
 As these muscles provide a vital supporting role for the pelvic girdle, any decrease in strength may result in issues such as urinary incontinence or pelvic prolapses.

 With the appropriate women’s physio treatments these conditions can be treated.
 Read below for more information on our women’s health physiotherapy services and conditions that we treat.